 Accidents happen, it's alright!
 Follow these simple step-by-step guides to repair your mattress.Please send us a message if you have any questions.
 View our Warranty Policyhere.

 For Small Punctures -

 1. Fill a tub with about 4-5" of water.
-Fully inflate the mattress and close the valve.
+Fully inflate the mattress until it is as firm as possible and close the valve.
 Submerge the mattress, section by section if needed, until you see air bubbles leaking out.
-With a marker, draw a small circle around the puncture hole.
+Depending on the size of the puncture, the air bubbles may be very hard to spot.
+When you locate the leak, draw a small circle around the puncture hole with a marker.